Executive Summary: Dell AI Factory with NVIDIA

 Vendor-Provided

-Data Orchestration Engine (Dataloop)Retained
+Data Orchestration Engine (Dataloop)Ceded

 No-code/low-code AI data lifecycle.
 Dell's most meaningful software acquisition (~$120M, Dec 2025).
 GA Q1 CY26.
+Proprietary pipeline orchestration captive to Dell.

 Orchestration Engine MarketplaceDelegated